5 Random Pages

 Shielhill Glen lies to the west of Cornalees Bridge, a visitor centre to the west of Loch Thom at the end of the Greenock Cut, an aqueduct just under five miles long, built by engineer Robert Thom between 1825 and 1827, to channel water to the loch from the reservoirs on the hills above Greenock.

 The cave was made habitable during the 1930s, by unemployed men from Greenock who built a wall across the entrance, complete with door and windows.
-Partially demolished during the 1970s, some of the additional structure still remains (2007).
+Partially demolished during the 1970s, some of the additional structure still remained visible in 2007.

 The cave became worthy of note after featuring as a location in the 1976 Play for Today episode "Elephants' Graveyard", starring Billy Connolly.
 Ironically, Connolly played a character who had been made redundant but kept the fact from his wife, electing instead to wander the hills above Greenock during working hours.